mpkogli/metrc-dump/README.md

 Hey there! 🌟 If you're navigating the complexities of METRC and feeling a bit overwhelmed, you're not alone.
 Whether you're trying to make the most of this METRC Dump Tool or you're diving deeper into the broader METRC API for your business needs, I'm here to help.
 Please reach out to me at [matt@panoble.com](matt@panoble.com) for any METRC consulting needs.

+## No-Joke Shout Outs

+If you've come this far, you're probably familiar with the [Track & Trace Tools Chrome Extention for METRC](https://www.trackandtrace.tools).
+Check it out you use METRC on the daily.

 ## Disclaimer